← Back to Blog

 4. Track Your Outreach

 Keep a spreadsheet of sites you contact, whether they respond, and whether they add credits.
+Without tracking, you'll lose sight of what's working and miss follow-up opportunities.

 5. Scale with Tools